 In this Division —

-legal aid does not include legal aid given by a practitioner acting as duty counsel at any court.
+legal aid does not include legal aid given by a legal practitioner acting as duty counsel at any court.

+[Section 35 amended by No. 21 of 2008 s.
+674(18).]

 36. Application for legal aid

 (1) An application for legal aid in respect of a matter shall be in writing in the form approved by the Commission for use in relation to such a matter and may be lodged at any office of the Commission.